dockware/examples/shopware-app/README.md

 The Admin SDK has been configured automatically for you.
 The backend service contains the URL http://localhost:1000/app/admin that contains the whole server side administration extension.

+In addition to this, we've created an action button in the details of an order.
+This action button "Add Review" acts as deep link button that automatically redirects you to the page to submit a new review for this order.

 ## Architecture

 ### Shopware App